Rainwater Drain Blocked by Roots? How to Deal with Root Intrusions and Ingress

 Nutrient Availability:

 Drains often contain organic matter, which serves as a nutrient source for tree roots.
-As roots grow, they seek out these nutrients, further motivating them to infiltrate the drainpipes.
+As roots grow, they seek out these nutrients, further motivating them to root in drain pipes.

 Porous Pipe Materials: